b-hayes/CLI/readme.md

 ```
 CLI will guide the terminal user on how to run the available methods of your class.

-#### Windows
+### Windows
 For those in windows who want to use powershell/cmd you will have to also make a batch file in the same location:
 ```cmd
 php %~dp0/myAwesomeNewCliApp -- %*
 ```
-#### Start a collection.
+### Start a collection.
 I recommend keeping these files in a `/bin` folder in a personal project where
 all your awesome CLI applications will live
 and use git to synchronize them across your computers. 😉

-## Behaviours.
-Here is what happens when CLI runs your class object.

-- Public methods of your Class become executable commands.
-- Automatic usage messages guiding the user on how to execute your class methods.
-- Anything returned by a method is printed and no output is suppressed.
-- Required methods parameters will be enforced.
-- Scalar data types for method parameters will be enforced (try it).
-- Prevents the user from passing too many arguments unless the method is explicitly variadic.
-(Php allows it but I don't.)
-- Help `--help` option will display your doc blocks if you have them.
-- Public vars/properties of your class become options/flags.
-- Anonymous classes work
-- Dynamically added functions do not work. (intentional)
-- If you do not inject your class then CLI will run itself exposing its methods.

-### Errors and Exceptions
+## Errors and Exceptions
 All errors are caught and suppressed with a generic error message
-unless debug mode is used (see debug mode).
+unless debug mode is used (see debug mode) or UserResponse exceptions are thrown.
-However, there is a set of UserResponse exceptions for when you just
-want to terminate the app quickly with a message for the user to read.

 CLI also detects and adjusts the default PHP error reporting config to prevent errors spitting output to the
 terminal twice in debug mode.

-### Responses to the user.
+## Responses to the user.
 You can display messages to the user however you want:
 - by echoing strings yourself and exiting manually.
-- by returning a string, array or anything else to print.
+- by returning a string, array or anything else to print. (exits with code 0 success)
-- by throwing UserResponse exceptions.
+- by throwing UserResponse exceptions. (recommended for errors)

 I recommend using the provided UserResponse exception family for errors,
-so you don't have to print the message with a new line and then exit with a non
+so you don't have to print the message with a new line and then exit with
-zero code manually.
+a nonzero code manually.
 ```php
 throw new \BHayes\CLI\UserResponse('This has exit code 1 and no coloured output');
 throw new \BHayes\CLI\UserErrorResponse('Exit code 1 and text is printed in RED');